NickSchnoor/Random-Running-Routes-Madison-WI/README.md

-Run Nodes.kmz--Latitude and Longitude of intersections on my favorite running routes Random Run Distances.xlsx--Distances between connected intersections in Madison RandomRunGenerator.m--MatLab script that creates the random route
+Run Nodes.kmz--Latitude and Longitude of intersections on my favorite running routes Random Run Distances.xlsx--Distances between connected intersections in Madison RandomRunGenerator.m--MatLab script that creates the random route kmz2struct.m--MatLab function that reads in locations from the .kmz as rows in a MatLab formatted structure

 ## Instructions:
 1. Save Required files into a folder